Rocky Fratto: Retirement and comeback

 Fratto retired in 1982 to start a family with his wife Sally.
 However, a surprise visit from his old friend and sparring partner "Marvelous" Marvin Hagler got him back in the ring.
 Rocky was Hagler's sparring partner in 1979 for his first World Title fight with Vito Antuofermo.
 The two became friends, and Hagler promised if he was ever in the area to stop and see Fratto.
 Hagler made good on his promise and stopped into Fratto's Lounge in Geneva, New York in 1983.
 Fratto would fight two more times before retiring for good in 1986.

 Boxing manager, trainer and promoter

 Fratto stayed involved with boxing, managing Robert "Push-up" Frazier to a World Title bout with Ronald "Winky" Wright in 2001.

 Personal life

 Rocky Fratto currently resides in Geneva, New York with his wife Sally Ann Pitifer.
-They have three sons, Raffaele (born 1983), Mario (born 1984), and Frank (born 1987).
+They have three sons, Raffaele, Mario and Frank.